-The performed tests revealed the two failure modes, i.e. fracture of the material close to the weld, in the heat affected zone, as shown in Figure 2(a), and base material fracture (see Figure 2(b)).
-The second type of failure was seldom encountered, most of the failures being categorized as fracture of the material close to the weld in the heat affected zone.
+The performed tests revealed the two failure modes, i.e. fracture of the material close to the weld, in the heat affected zone, as shown in Figure 4(a), and base material fracture (see Figure 4(b)).
+The second type of failure was seldom encountered, most of the failures being categorized as failure in the heat affected zone.
 The measured dimensions and failure modes are presented in Table 2.

-Figure 2: Failure modes of the lap joint specimens: a) fracture in the heat affected zone; b) base material fracture the results tensile tests on the base material presented in [4], are valid for the current solution where the Cold Metal Transfer is used.
+Figure 4: Failure modes of the lap joint specimens: a) fracture in the heat affected zone; b) base material fracture.